Angel & Faith

 Commentary: And Angel's look off of Faith's line leads me to think that he knows the vampire in question.
 The hints are all there in the issue to deduce who is directing the Lorophage, if not why and the focus on the ex-church as a base of operations is really a capper.
 Despite this, I MISSED IT.
 ARRRGGGHHH.

-Hopefully, you've got who they're foe is turning out to be, however.
+Hopefully, you've got who their foe is turning out to be, however.

 Page 18: Faith and Angel - unnecessarily, but with drama points - smash through the club's stainglass window (Crime!
 Never break stainglass -- it's work of art, man.) where they find minor vampires and groupies partying.
 They rough up a few of the vamps while demanding to know where Mother Superior is.